Azure/azure-powershell/src/MySql/docs/Az.MySql.md

 Creates a new firewall rule or updates an existing firewall rule.

 ### [Update-AzMySqlFlexibleServer](Update-AzMySqlFlexibleServer.md)
-Updates an existing server.
+Updates an existing MySQL flexible server.
 The request body can contain one to many of the properties present in the normal server definition.
-Use Update-AzMySqlConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.
+Use Update-AzMySqlFlexibleServerConfiguration instead if you want update server parameters such as wait_timeout or net_retry_count.

 ### [Update-AzMySqlFlexibleServerConfiguration](Update-AzMySqlFlexibleServerConfiguration.md)
+Updates information about a configuration of a MySQL flexible server.

 ### [Update-AzMySqlFlexibleServerDatabase](Update-AzMySqlFlexibleServerDatabase.md)
 Creates a new database or updates an existing database.

 ### [Update-AzMySqlFlexibleServerFirewallRule](Update-AzMySqlFlexibleServerFirewallRule.md)
-Creates a new firewall rule or updates an existing firewall rule.
+Updates an existing firewall rule.

 ### [Update-AzMySqlServer](Update-AzMySqlServer.md)
 Updates an existing server.